jonnybrammah/sql-challenge/README.md

   6. List each employee in the Sales department, including their employee number, last name, and first name.
   7. List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
   8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

 These are all clearly signposted in the Data Analysis file with comments.
+To answer some of these questions necessarily meant querying information from multiple tables by joining the tables or sorting through sub-queries.